 - With early warning notice of a threat to emergency power, utilities can work to shift restoration priorities to restore utility power before a facility loses emergency power.

-If you’re interested in participating in this important project, you are invited to join a roundtable discussion at the ASHE International Summit & Exhibition on Health Facility Planning, Design & Construction (PDC) Summit in Phoenix on Mon., March 18 at a time to be announced.
-This conversation will provide an opportunity for ASHE members to discuss the project face-to-face with fellow facility managers, project leaders from Powered for Patients and ASHE along with leading fault-detection technology providers.
+ASHE members interested in participating in this important project are invited to join a roundtable discussion at the ASHE International Summit & Exhibition on Health Facility Planning, Design & Construction (PDC) Summit at the Phoenix Convention Center on Mon., March 18, 5:30 p.m. to 7 p.m.
+This conversation will provide an opportunity for ASHE members to discuss the project face-to-face with fellow facility managers, project leaders from Powered for Patients and ASHE, as well as with leading fault-detection technology providers.

 Space will be limited at the March 18 PDC meeting, so members are encouraged to contact Powered for Patient Director Eric Cote to RSVP early for this meeting.
 However, you don’t need to wait until the PDC roundtable to engage in this important project.
 Anyone interested in attending the meeting or getting involved is encouraged to contact Cote at email@example.com or by calling 401-374-8500.